 But they sting I hear you say!

-During these challenging times of Covid-19, giving a piece of jewellery with a special meaning as a symbol of hope and strength can make a powerful and thoughtful gift for a friend or loved one.
+During these challenging times, giving a piece of jewellery with a special meaning as a symbol of hope and strength can make a powerful and thoughtful gift for a friend or loved one.
 And what can be more symbolic than the humble bee, a symbol of community, love & hope.